 In no way this should be taken the wrong way, but what motivates and inspires me is knowing and hearing I motivate and inspire others.
 Especially from people who know about my injury, which could have cost me to never lift a weight again in my life.

 What is your proudest (CF) achievement?

-Name one goal/personal achievement that you would like to achieve through CrossFit.
+What is one goal/personal achievement that you would like to achieve through CrossFit?

 Hobbies/Interests outside of CrossFit?

 Anything that involves being competitive and doing it with my fiancé.
 Usually a lot of running is involved in that.

 What is your favorite cheat meal?

 Brownies, so if anyone is baking them don't forget about me.

 Leave your egos at the door.
 Your coaches know what they are doing, and that's why you're not coaching them.
 I learned that the hard way and it's painful.
 Do not, and this should be drilled in everyone's head, be too proud to scale your WODs.
 Technique is everything..........

 Have you met Pukie?